ADLINK-IST/opensplice/docs/html/GettingStartedGuide/_sources/install-configure.txt

   environment variable (the default
   URI is: ``file://$OSPL_HOME/etc/config/ospl.xml``).

-  The OpenSplice system can now be monitored.
+  The Vortex OpenSplice system can now be monitored.

 **Step 3**

-  *Experiment with the OpenSplice tools and applications*
+  *Experiment with the Vortex OpenSplice tools and applications*

-  Use the OpenSplice Tuner to monitor all DDS entities and their (dynamic) relationships.
+  Use the Vortex OpenSplice Tuner to monitor all DDS entities and their (dynamic) relationships.

 **Step 4**

-  *Manually stop the OpenSplice infrastructure*
+  *Manually stop the Vortex OpenSplice infrastructure*

-  1. Choose *File > Disconnect* from the OpenSplice Tuner menu.
+  1. Choose *File > Disconnect* from the Vortex OpenSplice Tuner menu.

-  2. Enter ``ospl stop`` on the command line; this stops all OpenSplice services.
+  2. Enter ``ospl stop`` on the command line; this stops all Vortex OpenSplice services.

 .. rubric:: Footnotes

-.. [#f1] ``ospl`` is the command executable for OpenSplice DDS.
+.. [#f1] ``ospl`` is the command executable for Vortex OpenSplice.